-If you do develop cold, flu or COVID-19 symptoms, please contact the Respiratory Assessment Clinic by phone or text at 604-740-1252, or by email at firstname.lastname@example.org.
+If you meet criteria for testing, please contact the Respiratory Assessment Clinic by phone or text at 604-740-1252 or by email at firstname.lastname@example.org.
 The clinic remains open seven days a week from 8:30am to 4:30pm.

-If you are awaiting assessment or test results, you must self-isolate at home, ideally in a separate space where you can limit contact with other members of your household.
-This means staying home from work, school, and all other activities until you have tested negative and your symptoms have resolved.
+While you are awaiting assessment or test results, you must self-isolate at home, ideally in a separate space where you can limit contact with other members of your household.
+You must continue to self-isolate until you have tested negative and your symptoms have resolved.
 If you test positive for COVID-19, you will have to continue self-isolating until you are cleared by Public Health.